-These past few months have underscored the need for all of us to maintain open and consistent communication with one another.
+These past several months have underscored the need for all of us to maintain open and consistent communication with one another.
 Without the opportunity to interface with our colleagues and peers in a daily office setting or face-to-face meeting, the ability to share industry-related news quickly and easily is imperative to ensure business proceeds as … well … the new normal.

 As we refine our remote work arrangements, though, our arsenal of communication devices—and our digital footprint—grows.
 Smartphones, tablets, e-readers, laptops, desktops (and don’t forget game consoles!) are everywhere.